beaujeant/beaujeant.github.io/AppSec101/memory.md

 ...
 ```

-> Note: The list does not only contains exported functions but all exported symbols, which also includes exported variables.
+> __Note__: The list does not only contains exported functions but all exported symbols, which also includes exported variables.

 The first line contains the offset where to find the function when loaded in memory.
 So this means the function `printf` is not located at `0x49670` in the file `libc.so.6`, but `printf` will be located at an offset of `0x49670` starting from where `libc.so.6` is loaded in memory.